-Sox On 35th is proud to have an extremely dedicated and passionate group of writers who love to use their knowledge of the Chicago White Sox to create engaging content for fans of all ages.
+Sox On 35th is proud to have a dedicated, diverse, and passionate group of writers who love to use their knowledge of the Chicago White Sox to create engaging content for fans of all ages.

 My name is Brandon Anderson, but people know me as “Bson.”
 I’m the Creative Director for this amazing blog.
 On top of my graphic design, I also do some video work and photography for our page.
 I’m currently the youngest person on our team’s roster, which I take great pride in.
 I like to think I’ve been a bright spot in the White Sox rebuild by giving people something visually pleasing to take their minds off of the on-field product.
 I’m currently attending Columbia College Chicago in the south loop of, well, Chicago.
 I’m usually at games so don’t be afraid to say hello and share some baseball stories.
 And always, Go Sox!

 My name is Nikhil (Nik) Gaur and I have contributed to Sox On 35th since 2017.
 I am also a lifelong White Sox fan living in Chicago, originally from the western suburbs.
 I enjoy monitoring the minor league system, evaluating new metrics, and writing about the development of the team’s core pieces.
 I am excited to continue to provide content on what is becoming such an entertaining team!